openclimatedata/national-climate-plans/README.md

 document.
 For convenience all documents are copied with unified filenames in the `pdfs` directory.

+The EU is listed with code "EUU", for France its NDC for overseas territories is included with code "FRA".

 ## Preparation

 Clone this repository with